Run a Successful Furniture Retail Store

 Having a trained sales team lets you convey confidence in your products and company.

-- Your sales team should have strong product knowledge and understand the different price points.
+- Your sales team should have strong knowledge about the products and understand the different price points.
 They should always know where your advertised items are located and the price you are offering.

 - They should be able to engage the customer in a dialogue to ascertain their needs and preferences.
 Good listening skills are very important.

 - Customers appreciate a salesperson who goes out of his or her way to help them.
 This approach can also help in establishing long-term relationships and garner customer loyalty.
 As you know, customer loyalty translates into future sales and creating a favorable word of mouth buzz.